Mihkel Kerem

 Mihkel Kerem (born 23 January 1981 in Tallinn) is an Estonian composer and violinist.

 Kerem graduated from Tallinn Music High School in 1999.
-In 2002 he graduated from Estonian Academy of Music and Theatre, studying two disciplines: violin and composition.
-In 2006 he finished his master's thesis at Royal Music College in London.
+In 2002, he graduated from Estonian Academy of Music and Theatre, studying two disciplines: violin and composition.
+In 2006, he finished his master's thesis at Royal Music College in London.

-He has been violinist in several musical groups, e.g. in Kerem Quartet, and Tobias String Quartet.
+He has been a violinist in several musical groups, e.g. in Kerem Quartet, and Tobias String Quartet.